retro16/acsi2stm/doc/compatibility.md

 * Officially supported by ACSI2STM.
 Tested before each release.
 * Good set of tools.
-* Supports SD card hot swapping (the new SD card must have the same number of partitions).
+* Supports SD card hot swap (the new SD card must have the same number of partitions).
+* Works well with GemDrive if set up correctly.

 **Cons:**